EndoTaishi/CLASSIC/tools/modifyRestartFile/README.md

 # Purpose

 Aids in manipulating netcdf initialization files.
+The tool is intended for regional or global runs where it is less straight-forward to deal with a netcdf file.

 1. See values of a given variable for a given grid cell from your restart file,

 2. Print values of all variables for a given grid cell from your restart file to an ASCII file,

 3. Change the values of a given variable for a given grid cell in your restart file (at multiple levels, if needed),

 4. Change the values (and reduce the levels, if needed) of a given variable (at multiple levels, if needed) **everywhere** in your domain over land with domain-wide constant values